Here's How Your Trade The Wendy's Company (WEN) Aggressively Right Now

 WEN’s Market Performance

-WEN stocks went up by 5.65% for the week, with a monthly drop of -3.43% and a quarterly performance of -0.67%, while its annual performance rate touched -1.16%.
-The volatility ratio for the week stands at 1.84% while the volatility levels for the past 30 days are set at 2.71% for The Wendy’s Company.
-The simple moving average for the period of the last 20 days is 3.01% for WEN stocks with a simple moving average of -0.57% for the last 200 days.
+WEN stocks went down by -0.27% for the week, with a monthly jump of 1.98% and a quarterly performance of -0.89%, while its annual performance rate touched -1.47%.
+The volatility ratio for the week stands at 1.74% while the volatility levels for the past 30 days are set at 2.28% for The Wendy’s Company.
+The simple moving average for the period of the last 20 days is 2.12% for WEN stocks with a simple moving average of -1.01% for the last 200 days.

 Analysts’ Opinion of WEN